MinaProtocol/mina/rfcs/0019-storing-client-data.md

 The notion document below discusses the GraphQL commands proposed in this new architecture.
 It succinctly discusses how it will evolve from the current GraphQL commands.
 It also discusses which components of the new architecture are involved in making these GraphQL queries.
 It also shows some sample code on complicated queries such as `transaction_status`.
 The advantage of this architecutre is that there are no GraphQL queries that depend on both the daemon and the database simultaneously:

 https://www.notion.so/codaprotocol/Proposed-Graphql-Commands-57a434c59bf24b649d8df7b10befa2a0

+A HTML rendered version of the notion document can be found [here](../docs/res/graphql_diff.html).

 ## Consistency Issues